Summary - Acknowledgment of Truths

 8. PURPOSE OF AND NEED FOR THE PROJECT AND POTENTIAL BENEFITS

-The NWMO document outlines the Purpose and Need for the Deep Geological Repository (DGR) as the implementation of Canada's Adaptive Phased Management (APM) plan...
+The document outlines the Purpose and Need for a Deep Geological Repository (DGR) in Canada, framed within the Adaptive Phased Management (APM) framework mandat...

 9. RELATED PROVISIONS IN THE PHYSICAL ACTIVITIES REGULATIONS

-This section of the NWMO summary document outlines the regulatory framework for the proposed Deep Geological Repository (DGR) under the Physical Activities Regu...
+The document outlines the regulatory framework for the NWMO's Deep Geological Repository (DGR) project, identifying it as a designated project under Section 28(...

 10. ACTIVITIES, INFRASTRUCTURE, STRUCTURES, AND PHYSICAL WORKS